Esssssss31/Making-PUV-Realtime-Information-Available-On-Google-Maps-with-GTFS-and-SafeTravelPH/README.md

 You do not need to include any information about your registration or certification in your code or repository.
 The registration process is separate from the development and deployment of your software, and it is managed through the Google Transit Partner program.
 Once your agency is registered and your data feed is published on Google Maps, your app or software can access the data using the Google Transit API client library and the appropriate credentials and authentication.

 ***
+## How to build your own backend for Public Transport information system?

 Here are the general steps you could follow to build the codebase for a PUV agency/operator to publish GTFS feeds to Google Maps based on real-time data from a mobile app via MQTT and Apache Kafka:

 1. Define the data format: Determine the data format and structure of the real-time data being sent by the mobile app.
 You may need to use a protocol buffer like GTFS Realtime or define your own data schema.